 Important: Especially the smaller monkeys, they might be so friendly and curious that they manage to stand on your belongings such as your professional camera.
 Please don’t touch them, as they might get frightened and give you a bite in return.

-Why the Area Is Named Jigokudani
+Why Is the Area Named Jigokudani

 Back in the 19th century, in the valley where Jigokudani Snow Monkey Park is located, there used to be a couple of geysers that produced some awful sounds, creating the image of hell in the locals’ minds.